 You are strongly advised not to overload your schedule with premed requirements in any one semester.
 As a rule, two premed courses in any single semester of your first year is plenty.
 We strongly advise you against taking calculus in combination with any two laboratory courses (chemistry, biology, or physics) in any one semester of your first year.
 If one of those subjects is a possible major, take the introductory sequence in that subject and (optimally) just one other science/math premed requirement at the same time.
 Many students planning to major in chemistry or biology take one chem course plus one bio course each semester of their first year.
 If you are considering a major in physics or mathematics, enroll in the intro sequence for that discipline and take one other premed course concurrently or leave other premed requirements until later.
 Remember, the goal is to do well in premed courses and also to explore the rich opportunities in other disciplines at MHC.

-- Any section of Bio 145 or 160, offered with a laboratory is suitable.
+- Any section of Biol145 offered with a laboratory is a suitable starting point and serves as the pre-req for Biol 200.

 - Taking Bio/Chem 160 results in just one lab during your first semester whereas students in Bio 145 and Chem 101 will have two labs.

-- Physics 100f and 150s are designed specifically for premed students (they do not involve calculus and they cover the range of topics likely to appear on the MCAT).
+- Physics 100 and 150 are designed for premed students (they do not use calculus, and cover topics likely to appear on the MCAT).

-- Physics 110 and Physics 201 also meet the requirements for medical school, are designed to form the foundation for a physics major, and use calculus I and II.
+- While Physics 110 and Physics 201 also meet the requirements for medical school, these calculus-based courses are designed to form the foundation for a physics, chemistry or biochemistry major.

-Many medical schools require two semesters of English writing.
-All require you to demonstrate excellence in written and spoken English, so we recommend:
+Many medical schools require, and we strongly recommend, two semesters of English.
+All schools require you to demonstrate excellence in written and spoken English.

 Mathematics and Statistics

-- Precalculus is offered in the fall semester for those needing to prepare for Calculus I: Math 100f
+- Precalculus is offered for those needing to prepare for Calculus I: Math 100

-- Those with appropriate preparation, take Calculus I: Math 101fs
+- Those with appropriate preparation, take Calculus I: Math 101

-- For students with calculus experience who want Calc II: Math 202fs
+- For students with calculus experience who want Calc II: Math 102

-- For psychology majors Psych 201fs with lab
+- For neuroscience and psychology majors this is required, plus Psych 200: Psych 201 with lab

 Very strongly recommended, sometimes required: